wundergraph/wundergraph/docs-website/src/pages/docs/kv/index.md

 ## Local Development and Testing

-By default WunderGraph runs a test server for NATS.
+By default WunderGraph runs a test server of NATS for development purposes with the endpoint nats://localhost:4222.
 It is recommended to disable this in production using `WG_DISABLE_EMBEDDED_NATS=true`.
-This is automatically set on WunderGraph Cloud.
+This is automatically set and disabled on WunderGraph Cloud.